jboss-developer/jboss-eap-quickstarts/deltaspike-helloworld-jms/README.md

 #### Configure JMS by Manually Editing the Server Configuration File

-1. If it is running, stop the JBoss server.
+1. If it is running, stop the JBoss EAP server.
 2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone-full.xml`
 3. Open the file: JBOSS_HOME/standalone/configuration/standalone-full.xml
 4. Add the JMS `test` queue as follows: